 Running toward God but away from his sexuality, Adam became a priest at age 21.
 Now the head of a rural parish, he's still tormented by desire.
 When Father Adam attempts to help a troubled teen, long-suppressed feelings begin to surface.

-Adam is a Catholic priest who discovered his calling as a servant of God at the relatively late age of 21.
-He now lives in a village in rural Poland where he works with teenagers with behavioral problems who fight and yell abuse.
-He declines the advances of a young brunette named Ewa; saying he is already spoken for.
-However; celibacy is not the only reason for his rejection.
-Adam knows that he desires men and that his embrace of the priesthood has been a flight from his own sexuality.
-When he meets Dynia; the strange and taciturn son of a simple rural family; Adam's self-imposed abstinence becomes a heavy burden.Written by
+Adam, a Catholic priest who discovered his calling as a servant of God at the relatively late age of 21, now lives in a village in rural Poland working with behavioral problem teens who fight and yell abuses.
+He declines the advances of a young brunette named Ewa, saying he is already spoken for; however, celibacy is not the only reason for his rejection.
+Adam knows he desires men and that his embrace of the priesthood has been a flight from his own sexuality.
+When he meets Lukasz, the strange and taciturn son of a simple rural family, Adam's self-imposed abstinence becomes a heavy burden.Written by

 15 of 24 people found this review helpful.

 Was this review helpful to you?